bnoi/scikit-tracker/README.md

 [![Build Status](https://travis-ci.org/bnoi/scikit-tracker.png?branch=master)](https://travis-ci.org/bnoi/scikit-tracker)

-`scikit-tracker` aims to be a robust python library to work with cell biology microscopy images.
+**scikit-tracker** aims to be a robust Python library to work with cell biology microscopy images.
 [OME XML and OME Tiff](https://www.openmicroscopy.org/site/support/ome-model/ome-tiff/) are supported to handle input/output to the lib.
 The two main goals of the library is to implement **detection** and **tracking** algorithms relevant to analyse biological microscopy dataset.

 Several algorithms are featured and it is planned to add others: